 It is our objective to transition to net zero and to do as much as we can as quickly as possible to achieve a minimum 42% reduction in Scope 1 and Scope 2 greenhouse gas emissions by 2030 (from a 2020 base year) and to measure and reduce Scope 3 emissions.

-Diesel and other fossil fuels used in our operations is one of the biggest impacts we have that we are directly responsible for and so, it is one of our main focus areas for 2022.
+Diesel and other fossil fuels used in our operations is one of the biggest impacts we have that we are directly responsible for and so, it is one of our main focus areas.

 One way we are tackling this is through our campaign to stop unnecessary idling, ‘Cut it out for good’.
 While some vehicles, such as welfare vans, have a requirement to run their engines while stationary, most don’t.
 It is this unnecessary idling we are seeking to address.